This one made me laugh.

 I think of UCD (User-Centered Design) a little as I think of Christianism.
 The fact I’m an atheist today does not stop me from recognizing that some Christian values have shaped my worldview and my belief system in very positive ways.

-Ariel Guersenzvaig, who knows me well and understands my take on user-centered design, refered me to Apple’s Secret?
+Ariel Guersenzvaig, drugs who knows me well and understands my take on user-centered design, discount refered me to Apple’s Secret?
 It Tells Us What We Should Love, an article that questions UCD as a tool for radical innovation.
 I’ve been moving from true believer in UCD to these positions over time and, although I think it’s easy to use Apple as an example, I consider this article by Roberto Verganti full of true statements:

 User-centered innovation is perfect to drive incremental innovation, but hardly generates breakthroughs.
 In fact, it does not question existing needs, but rather reinforces them, thanks to its powerful methods.